twopin/CAMP/README.md

 Since CAMP exploits a series of sequence-based features, you CANNOT use CAMP when the primary sequence information of peptides and proteins is unknown.
 In addition, you need to replace any non-standard amino acid with 'X' first.

-Since many researchers raise similar requests, I re-implemented CAMP using Python3+pytorch recently and the model file with corresponding training/predicting scripts will be uploaded this month. ( You can still use the original version trained by Python2+Keras).

 ### Requirement

 Trained and tested on a linux server with GeForce GTX 1080 and the running environment is as follows: